 Stage three: selection of sub-samples of nets

-The nets for the 12- and 24-month follow-up effectiveness assessment (bio-assay) will be randomly selected from outside the study cohort (as these nets will have to be cut up for the tests), as follows: In each cluster two campaign nets will be selected by randomly selecting one of the 10 sampled households, and visiting the next house to the left of this household to find a verified campaign net (verifying source and age of net as campaign net).
+The nets for the baseline, 12-, and 24-month follow-up effectiveness assessment (bio-assay) will be randomly selected from outside the study cohort (as these nets will have to be cut up for the tests), as follows: In each cluster two campaign nets will be selected by randomly selecting one of the 10 sampled households, and visiting the next house to the left of this household to find a verified campaign net (verifying source and age of net as campaign net).
 This is repeated (visiting houses to the left) until the 2 nets are obtained.
 For 36-month sample, 30 nets will be selected from the main cohort master list using simple random sampling.
 Households will be given a new LLIN as replacement.
 The collected nets will be labeled and stored in separate plastic bags for transport.
 A one-page questionnaire confirming the net is a campaign net and obtaining basic information on its use and washing patterns is administered at this time and packed with each net.

 [Alternate option to tag a separate bioassay net cohort at baseline, for sampling at the 12 and 24-month followups: